Code-Institute-Submissions/CI-MS1-t4h-band/README.md

 ## UX

+##### Trafic expected to this website:
+* Rock and roll and Heavy Metal fans, particulary of the american Heavy Metal band called Metallica, within all ages.
+* People interested in live concerts.
+* Concert Producers.

 ##### Visitors to this website are searching for:
 * A contact channel for concert producers in hiring the band.
 * Find out more about the band and the upcoming shows.